metrorailings/OwlBlog/content/posts/week-8-insights-2.md

 Excellent touchdown play by the Seahawks, using underneath crossers to create space for DK Metcalf.

 Adoree Jackson playing very well for the Giants secondary.

+Giants put up a fight, but turnovers and an inability to move the ball against a surprisingly stingy Seattle defense effectively doomed them.